ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

   |> String.Set.iter print_endline
 ```

-This allows seemingly extending the module `String` with a submodule `Set`.
+This allows the user to seemingly extend the module `String` with a submodule `Set`.
 Check the behaviour using `dune exec funkt < dune`.

-## Functors are Parametrized Modules
+## Functors are Parametrised Modules

 ### Functors from the Standard Library

 Some ”modules” provide operations over an abstract type and need to be supplied with a parameter module used in their implementation.
-These “modules” are parametrized, in other words, functors.
-That's the case for the sets, maps and hash tables provided by the standard library.
+These “modules” are parametrised, in other words, functors.
+That's the case for the sets, maps, and hash tables provided by the standard library.
 It works in a contract way:
-* if you provide a module that implements what is expected (the parameter interface);
+* If you provide a module that implements what is expected (the parameter interface)
-* the functor returns a module that implements what is promised (the result interface)
+* The functor returns a module that implements what is promised (the result interface)

 Here is the signature of the module that the functors `Set.Make` and `Map.Make` expect:
 ```ocaml